 Patients treated with trastuzumab emtansine are at increased risk of developing left ventricular dysfunction.
 Left ventricular ejection fraction (LVEF) < 40% has been observed in patients treated with trastuzumab emtansine, and therefore symptomatic congestive heart failure (CHF) is a potential risk (see section 4.8).
 General risk factors for a cardiac event and those identified in adjuvant breast cancer studies with trastuzumab therapy include advancing age (> 50 years), low baseline LVEF values (< 55%), low LVEF levels prior to or following the use of paclitaxel in the adjuvant setting, prior or concomitant use of antihypertensive medicinal products, previous therapy with an anthracycline and high BMI (> 25 kg/m2).

 Standard cardiac function testing (echocardiogram or multigated acquisition (MUGA) scanning) should be performed prior to initiation of treatment and also at regular intervals (e.g. every three months) during treatment.
 The dosing should be delayed, or treatment discontinued as necessary in cases of left ventricular dysfunction (see section 4.2).
 In clinical studies, patients had a LVEF 50% at baseline.
-Patients with a history of congestive heart failure (CHF), serious cardiac arrhythmia requiring treatment, history of myocardial infarction or unstable angina within 6 months of randomization, or current dyspnoea at rest due to advanced malignancy were excluded from clinical studies.
+Patients with a history of congestive heart failure (CHF), serious cardiac arrhythmia requiring treatment, history of myocardial infarction or unstable angina within 6 months of randomisation, or current dyspnoea at rest due to advanced malignancy were excluded from clinical studies.
 Events of LVEF drop of > 10% from baseline and/or CHF were observed in an observational study (BO39807) of MBC patients with baseline LVEF of 40-49% in a real world setting.
 The decision to administer trastuzumab emtansine in MBC patients with low LVEF must be made only after careful benefit risk assessment and cardiac function should be closely monitored in these patients (see section 4.8).

 Pulmonary toxicity